Seaplane

 OS2U Kingfisher in 1944.
 Seaplanes were commonly used in World War II for reconnaissance and search and rescue.
 They were launched from ships or seaplane tenders, or could take off from water in the right conditions.

 A seaplane is a powered fixed-wing aircraft capable of taking off and landing (alighting) on water.
 Seaplanes are usually divided into two categories based on their technological characteristics: floatplanes and flying boats; the latter are generally far larger and can carry far more.
 Seaplanes that can also take off and land on airfields are in a subclass called amphibious aircraft, or amphibians.
 Seaplanes were sometimes called hydroplanes, but currently this term applies instead to motor-powered watercraft that use the technique of hydrodynamic lift to skim the surface of water when running at speed.

-The use of seaplanes gradually tapered off after World War II, partially because of the investments in airports during the war but mainly because landplanes were less constrained by weather conditions that could result in sea states being too high to operate seaplanes while landplanes could continue to operate.
+The use of seaplanes gradually tapered off after World War II.
+This was in part due to investments in airports during the war, but mainly because landplanes were less constrained by weather conditions that affected seaplanes.
 In the 21st century, seaplanes maintain a few niche uses, such as for aerial firefighting, air transport around archipelagos, and access to undeveloped or roadless areas, some of which have numerous lakes.
-In British English, seaplane is sometimes used specifically to refer to a floatplane, rather than a flying boat.
+In the UK, seaplane is sometimes used specifically to refer to a floatplane, rather than a flying boat.